 Jim Brown Rookie Cards

-Some players have a lot of cards that can be considered a rookie, but in the case of Jim Brown there really is only one (unless you want to count a team card).
+Some players have a lot of cards that can be considered a rookie, but in the case of Jim Brown, there is only one (unless you want to count a team card).
 In 1959, however, some cool and rare early Jim Brown cards start popping up.
-In this article we’ll cover the only two cards featuring Brown from 1958 and some of the cool 1959 issues.
+In this article, we’ll cover the only two cards featuring Brown from 1958 and some of the cool 1959 issues.

 1958 Topps Jim Brown Rookie Card #62

-The 1958 Topps Jim Brown Rookie Card, #62, is one of the most recognizable cards in all of sports.
+The 1958 Topps Jim Brown Rookie Card, #62, is one of the most recognizable cards in the sports card hobby.
 The card features Jim Brown running in what can be described as a near-Heisman pose.
-The NFL doesn’t have a single player with the statue of Babe Ruth, but Jim Brown is likely the closest player football has to offer.
-His career was relatively short, but completely dominant.
-He led the league in rushing each year he played in the NFL except for 1962.
-Any rookie football card of a skill-position hall of fame player would be worth a lot, but there are other factors that make the 1958 Topps Jim Brown card even more sought after:
+The NFL doesn’t have a single player with the status of Babe Ruth, but Jim Brown is likely the closest player football has to offer.
+His career was relatively short but completely dominant.
+He led the league in rushing each year he played in the NFL except 1962.
+Any rookie football card of a skill-position Hall of Fame player would be worth a lot, but other factors make the 1958 Topps Jim Brown card even more sought after:

-- The Greatest: There is almost never a consensus among fans on who the all-time greatest player at a given position is.
+- The Greatest: There is seldom a consensus among fans on who the all-time greatest player at a given position is.
 That is also the case with NFL running backs, but Jim Brown is the most popular pick.
-He held the rushing record for many years, and was the leagues best rusher almost every year he played.
+He held the rushing record for many years and was the league’s best rusher almost every year he played.
 This ensures that Jim Brown cards are very popular with collectors to this day.

-- Celebrity Outside of Football: After Jim Brown retired from football he went on to have a long career as an actor.
-He starred the Hollywood blockbuster The Dirty Dozen and went on to play the lead role in more that 15 films.
-HIs first role was in the 1964 movie Rio Conchos and he has acted as recently as 2014.
-Players who remain in the spotlight after their playing years are over often attract more interest from collectors.
+- Celebrity Outside of Football: After Jim Brown retired from football he stayed in the public eye with a long career as an actor.
+He starred in the Hollywood blockbuster The Dirty Dozen and went on to play the lead role in more than 15 films.
+His first role was in the 1964 movie Rio Conchos and he has acted as recently as 2014.
+Players who remain in the spotlight after their playing years often attract more interest from collectors.

 1958 Topps Football Set Details